Before you decide, here are a few things to consider.

 If something happened, the financial shock might be far greater than the cost of the premiums you're paying.
 For example, if your phone got stolen, could you afford to replace it like for like?

-If you can afford to carry on paying your premiums, you’ll have more financial resilience to deal with whatever might come your way.
+If you can afford to continue paying your premiums, you’ll have more financial resilience to deal with whatever might come your way.

 If you're a home owner, you probably have buildings insurance as it's often a condition of your mortgage.
 If so, this isn't something you could cancel to save money.